Modern Slavery Statement

 - any supplier engaged by us is contracted to do so in line with the authority’s Modern Slavery Statement, Safeguarding Policy; Equality and Diversity Scheme; Code of Conduct and Whistleblowing Policy.

-- should the council look to procure or import products or services from outside the EU, we would undertake further consideration of supply chains in order to account for potential risks.
+- should we look to procure or import products or services from outside the EU, we would undertake further consideration of supply chains in order to account for potential risks.

-- the council expects all suppliers of goods and services to have their own policy relating to working practices or modern slavery, or for evidence to be available to ensure their standards are in accordance with the council’s expectations.
+- We expect all suppliers of goods and services to have their own policy relating to working practices or modern slavery, or for evidence to be available to ensure their standards are in accordance with our expectations.
 We request that our suppliers ensure the same of their own supply chains.

 Suppliers to us must abide by all employment legislation and regulations.
-The council examines, as appropriate, suppliers’ past records in respect of their treatment of staff and their conduct in relation to modern day slavery and human trafficking.
+We examine, as appropriate, suppliers’ past records in respect of their treatment of staff and their conduct in relation to modern day slavery and human trafficking.

 The table below sets out our modern slavery prevention objectives for 2020 to 2021.
 These are categorised using the four roles of local authorities in tackling modern slavery, as set out by the LGA: